Student Technology Resources

 Use of WSU computing and networking resources and facilities for academic purposes is a privilege for students.
 Abuse of the University’s computing and networking systems is strictly forbidden.
 Improper use can result in possible referral for conduct code violation(s).
 The following guidelines are intended to clarify appropriate use of WSU computing and networking resources and facilities.
 It is your responsibility to know the rules.
 Specifically, users should be familiar with and compliant with the following before using WSU computing and networking resources and facilities:

-All of the above listed policies and codes can be accessed at wsu.edu/~forms /manuals.html
+All of the above listed policies and codes can be accessed on the WSU Office of Procedures, Records and Forms page.

 Consequences of Illegal or Unethical Actions